-How Toyota uses automation to improve processes
+How Toyota uses automation and industrial robots to improve processes

 Lean manufacturing emphasizes increasing value while decreasing waste.
-The customer determines what is valuable, while waste is defined as overproduction, waiting, defective parts, etc. Toyota also strives to ensure their workers’ skills are not wasted, which would decrease their job satisfaction and their motivation, and therefore, their efficiency.
+With lean manufacturing, the customer determines what is valuable, while waste is defined as anything that doesn’t add value, such as overproduction, waiting, defective parts, etc. Toyota also strives to ensure their workers’ skills are not wasted, which would decrease their job satisfaction and their motivation, and therefore, their efficiency.
 Incorporating automation has ensured that the amount of waste has decreased significantly.

 Toyota has been developing industrial robots since the 1970s and introducing them into their manufacturing systems to improve quality and reduce costs.
 Robots are primarily used in their welding, painting, and assembly processes.
 Toyota aims to combine industrial robot technologies with automobile control technologies and state-of-the-art IT technologies.